matthew-z/R-net/README.md

 This implementation of HKUST R-Net can obtain 79.4 F1 and 70.5 EM on the validation set.
 + ELMo: 82.2 F1 and 74.4 EM.

-+ BERT: work in progress.
+The visualization of R-Net + Elmo Training:
 <font color=red>Red: training score</font>, <font color=green>Green: validation score</font>

 <img src="img/f1.png" width="700">